 3M’s reasonable country of origin inquiry and conflict minerals due diligence program are described in 3M’s Form SD and Conflict Minerals Report, available at the following link: SEC Filings.

-3M is a member of the Conflict Free Sourcing Initiative (CFSI), an industry-wide initiative to develop control systems regarding smelters and refiners through independently validated audits under CFSI’s Conflict Free Smelter (CFS) program.
-3M encourages its suppliers and any other companies not already members to join the CFSI.
-Increased participation throughout supply chains will strengthen collaborative efforts to increase leverage on smelters and refiners to join the CFS program and become validated as DRC Conflict Free.
-In furtherance of 3M’s commitment to CFSI and the CFS program, in January of 2014 3M made a donation to the CFSI Smelter Fund, which provides financial assistance to smelters undergoing a first-year audit under the CFS program.
-This fund encourages smelters to join the CFS program and become validated as DRC Conflict Free.
+3M is a member of Responsible Minerals Initiative (“RMI”) formerly the Conflict Free Sourcing Initiative (“CFSI”), an industry-wide initiative to develop control systems regarding smelters and refiners through independently validated audits under RMI’s Responsible Minerals Assurance Process (“RMAP”) formerly CFSI’s Conflict Free Smelter (“CFS”) program).
+3M encourages its suppliers and any other companies not already members to join RMI.
+Increased participation throughout supply chains will strengthen collaborative efforts to increase leverage on smelters and refiners to join the RMAP and become validated as DRC Conflict Free.
+3M was one of the early donors to the RMI (formerly “CFSI”) Initial Audit Fund to provide financial assistance to smelters for their first-year audit.
+The Fund is intended to eliminate barriers to smelter participation in the RMAP.

 Supplier-directed information is available at the following link: Conflict Minerals.